 The Fire Island Lighthouse has been part of the U.S. Coast Guard on and off during its lifetime but it is currently operated by the FI Lighthouse Preservation Society.

-After spending countless hours on Fire Island and seeing it as my favorite spot on Long Island, I knew that I would need to create a candle that could comprise the salty fragrance I adored while my toes were in the sand.
-But also acknowledge a light citrus scent that always seemed to be entangled with the salty scent.
+After spending countless hours on Fire Island and seeing it as my favorite spot on Long Island, I knew that I would need to create a candle that could comprise the salty fragrance I adored.
+But also acknowledge the light citrus scent that always seemed to be entangled with the salty scent.

 Knowing that my candles have been a reflection of sights and aromas that are not too far from my own front door has been such a blessing.
 Inspiration and history can create wonderful hand-crafted items.
 I am thankful for all the joyous scents that Suffolk County has to offer.